Phased Return to Work Letter - Do I Need a Sick Note?

 Certificate delivered to your inbox

-Same day (submit before 9pm) or by 9am the following morning.
+Most certificates approved same day or by 9AM next morning.
 Forward directly to your employer or HR.
 The QR code allows instant credential verification.
-ACAS recommends putting any agreed return arrangement in writing — the certificate gives both sides the clinical documentation to support that agreement.
+ACAS recommends putting any agreed return arrangement in writing, and the certificate gives both sides the clinical documentation to support that agreement.

 Phased Return to Work FAQs

-A return to work letter from a doctor — also called a return to work certificate, fit to return certificate, or medical clearance letter — is a document from a GMC-registered doctor confirming that you have recovered from illness and are fit to resume your duties.
-It closes the sick leave episode.
+A return to work letter from a doctor is a document from a GMC-registered doctor confirming that you have recovered from illness and are fit to resume your duties.
+It is also called a return to work certificate, fit to return certificate, or medical clearance letter, and it closes the sick leave episode.
 Employers often request this for absences of four weeks or more, for safety-critical roles, or as part of occupational health policy.
 It is distinct from a sick note (which certifies incapacity) and from a phased return note (which certifies partial return).
-MedicalCert issues return to work letters same day, online.
+MedicalCert issues return to work letters online, same day.

-No — fit note recommendations are advisory, not legally binding.
-Your employer must consider the recommendation carefully, but if they cannot accommodate it operationally, they may treat the note as “not fit for work” and continue the sick leave.
-However, where your condition qualifies as a disability under the Equality Act 2010, the employer has a legal duty to consider reasonable adjustments — and refusing a medically recommended phased return without good reason could constitute a failure to make reasonable adjustments, which is unlawful.
+No. Fit note recommendations are advisory, not legally binding.
+Your employer must consider the recommendation carefully, but if they cannot accommodate it operationally, they may treat the note as "not fit for work" and continue the sick leave.
+However, where your condition qualifies as a disability under section 6 of the Equality Act 2010, the employer has a legal duty under section 20 to consider reasonable adjustments, and refusing a medically recommended phased return without good reason could constitute a failure to make reasonable adjustments, which is unlawful.
 Most long-term conditions resulting in extended absence will meet the Equality Act disability threshold.

-For days worked: normal pay for hours worked.
-For days not yet attending: from 6 April 2026, SSP is payable for each qualifying absent day during a phased return — even if you are attending on other days in the same week.
+Yes, in most cases.
+You receive normal pay for the hours you work, and from 6 April 2026 SSP is payable for each qualifying absent day during a phased return, even if you are attending on other days in the same week.
 This is a significant change from the old rules, where the requirement for four consecutive sick days meant most phased return absent days did not qualify for SSP.
-The new rate is £123.25/week flat rate or 80% of average weekly earnings, whichever is lower.
-Some employers pay full salary throughout a phased return — check your employment contract.
+The current rate is £123.25 per week or 80% of average weekly earnings, whichever is lower.
+Some employers pay full salary throughout a phased return, so check your employment contract.

-A light duties letter — also called a reasonable adjustments letter or adjusted duties letter — is a medical document from a GMC-registered doctor recommending specific modifications to your role.
-Unlike a phased return note (time-limited, covers the transition back) it documents ongoing modifications for a longer-term condition or disability — no heavy lifting, reduced hours, home working, specific environment changes.
-Where your condition meets the Equality Act 2010 disability definition, your employer has a legal duty to consider these adjustments.
-The letter provides clinical evidence for that process.
+A light duties letter is a medical document from a GMC-registered doctor recommending specific modifications to your role, such as no heavy lifting, reduced hours, home working, or environment changes.
+It is also called a reasonable adjustments letter or adjusted duties letter.
+Unlike a phased return note, which is time-limited and covers the transition back, it documents ongoing modifications for a longer-term condition or disability.
+Where your condition meets the Equality Act 2010 disability definition, your employer has a legal duty to consider these adjustments, and the letter provides clinical evidence for that process.
 A dedicated work adjustment certificate provides the most detailed clinical framing for this purpose.

-There is no statutory fixed duration.
-Most phased returns last 2–6 weeks, with hours or days increasing at agreed milestones.
-For more complex conditions or longer absences, a phased return of several months may be appropriate.
+Most phased returns last 2 to 6 weeks, with hours or days increasing at agreed milestones.
+There is no statutory fixed duration, and for more complex conditions or longer absences a phased return of several months may be appropriate.
 ACAS recommends putting the arrangement in writing and reviewing it at regular intervals.
-If your condition worsens during the phased return and you are no longer able to attend even in a reduced capacity, contact your employer immediately — a new standard sick note certifying full incapacity may then be needed.
+If your condition worsens during the phased return and you are no longer able to attend even in a reduced capacity, contact your employer immediately, as a new standard sick note certifying full incapacity may then be needed.
 A phased return is not irrevocable.

 Yes.
-MedicalCert issues return to work certificates online, same day, through GMC-registered UK doctors.
-No appointment is needed.
-Complete the online consultation describing your condition, recovery, and the return arrangement — the doctor reviews and issues the certificate the same day (submit before 9pm) or by 9am the following morning.
+MedicalCert issues return to work certificates online through GMC-registered UK doctors, with no appointment needed.
+Complete the online consultation describing your condition, recovery, and the return arrangement, and the doctor reviews and issues the certificate.
+Most certificates approved same day or by 9AM next morning.
 Full refund if a certificate cannot be issued.
-The certificate includes the doctor’s GMC registration number and a QR code for employer verification.
+The certificate includes the doctor's GMC registration number and a QR code for employer verification.